FlowFuse/website/src/blog/2024/07/how-to-setup-sso-saml-for-the-node-red.md

 !["Screenshot showing the 'web and mobile apps' option in the sidebar in the Google workspace admin console"](./images/main-menu's-web-and-mobile-apps-option.png "Screenshot showing the 'web and mobile apps' option in the sidebar in the Google workspace admin console"){data-zoomable}

-2. Click onto the "Apps" option, and then the additional otion open click on to the "Web and mobile apps"
+2. Click on the "Apps" option, and then the additional option open click on the "Web and mobile apps"

 3. Then the new tab opens, click on to the "Add app" from the top.